Aaron Judge stays at 61 homers as Orioles beat Yankees 2-1

 “I’m hoping it’s still just a timing thing that he’s working through,” Boone said.
 “He’s struggling to find it right now.”

-Baltimore (81-76) is just alive in its bid to gain an AL wild-card berth but must finish 5-0 and hope Seattle goes 0-7.
-The Orioles assured they will stop a streak of four consecutive losing seasons.
+Baltimore (81-76) was eliminated from playoff contention about two hours after the final out when Seattle beat Oakland.
+The Orioles assured they will stop a streak of five consecutive losing seasons.

 Ryan Mountcastle singled in a run in the first for his 84th RBI.
 Oswaldo Cabrera tied the score in the fifth with his fifth home run since his debut on Aug.
 17.